 Top 5 Fresh Prince of Bel-Air Characters Who Just Mysteriously Disappeared

-The Fresh Prince of Bel-Air was one of the better sitcoms of the 1990s.
-It perhaps never reached Seinfeld levels of greatness, but its sense of humor remains entertaining even today.
+The Fresh Prince of Bel-Air was one of the best sitcoms of the 1990s.
+Its sense of humor remains entertaining even today.
 With that said, Fresh Prince still suffered from a few unfortunate sitcom tropes of yesteryear (unwillingness to change up the formula, story arcs that were dropped quicker than they began, etc.).
 Among the most annoying sitcom tropes Fresh Prince fell victim to was the forgotten character.
 That is to say, characters who at one point were important (or at the very least, built up to be), but then suddenly vanish from the series, without so much as a mention.
 Perhaps some of these actors just wanted off the show or found work elsewhere, but you’d think the characters would at least get a passing reference or two within the show itself, considering they had at least some degree of significance to the main characters.

 Honorable mention: Lisa Wilkes